romnn/imop/README.md

 In short, here is what `imop` provides:

+- stand alone static file server
+- support for resizing images
-- stand alone static file server with support for resizing images, and async file compression
+- support for async file compression
+- flexible usage and highly extendable as a library
-- warp filter for async compression based on the content type
+  - warp filter for async compression based on content type
   - warp filter for image resizing
-- warp handler for resizing any image on the internet
+  - warp handler for resizing any image downloaded over http

 #### Usage a library